blake-regalia/node-pj/README.md

 	select concat("type", ' is ', "color") as "describeItem" from "fruit"
 ```

+The only exception is if the argument is created using the [slash-notation](#slash-notation), which turns the argument into a single-quoted value.

 ##### Textually-named Parameters: Values

 Using textually-named parameters will substitute escaped values into the string: